Rogue Trip: Vacation 2012: Reception

-The game's music and audio design were met with varied opinions.
-Ferris asserted the sound as "just fine, with growling engines, satisfying crashes and the ever-popular explosion".
-Ferris and Harris concluded that the music was initially tolerable then repetitive, the latter writer elaborating: "The Bosstones soundtrack, while fine the first time you sit through it, really gets on your nerves, since missions can last five times longer than the CD track."
-The editors of GameFan thought that the inclusion of such bands was novel but a pleasant surprise only for fans of this music style.
-They further stated that the volume of the songs often drowns out all of the game's sound effects.
 Attitudes towards the graphics of Rogue Trip were slightly mixed, though reviewers generally considered them to be less representative of what the PlayStation was capable of when compared to the other releases of 1998.
 OPM plainly emphasized that the game's graphics were one of its biggest shortcomings, whereas Ferris called the visuals "dated" and expected more after playing Vigilante 8.
 Next Generation similarly wrote that the graphics "simply don't compare" to those of Vigilante 8, while Harris declared that they "don't measure up" to Twisted Metal III.
 GameFan also treated Vigilante 8 as superior in this regard, but labeled this correlation between Rogue Trip and Twisted Metal III a "toss-up".
 Alternatively, Reiner found the textures in Rogue Trip to be "no longer washed out" and the effects "ten times as impressive" than those of Twisted Metal 2.
 Garrett criticized the art style and character designs of Rogue Trip as "an imperfect Bizarro-style duplicate", though he too rated the graphics themselves as more advanced than Twisted Metal 2.

+The game's music and audio design were met with varied opinions.
+Ferris asserted the sound as "just fine, with growling engines, satisfying crashes and the ever-popular explosion".
+Ferris and Harris concluded that the music was initially tolerable then repetitive, the latter writer elaborating: "The Bosstones soundtrack, while fine the first time you sit through it, really gets on your nerves, since missions can last five times longer than the CD track."
+The editors of GameFan thought that the inclusion of such bands was novel but a pleasant surprise only for fans of this music style.
+They further stated that the volume of the songs often drowns out all of the game's sound effects.

 Sales figures for Rogue Trip are unknown.
 Publisher GT Interactive claimed that the game did contribute significantly to its fiscal revenue during the release period, despite an overall loss during the quarter.
 There were various, unofficial reports that a sequel to the game was in development by SingleTrac between 1999 and 2000.
 However, nothing concrete was ever made public and many key members of the company, such as producer and designer Scott Campbell, left the company in late 1999 to form Incognito Entertainment.
 Former SingleTrac employee Jay Barnson told PC World that he was unaware of any plans for a sequel and that GT Interactive never disclosed to the development team how well its projects Rogue Trip or Critical Depth had sold: "Maybe they both sold very well and they never told us, but it sure seemed like management wasn't enthusiastic about sales."